l-k22/simons_sweet_shop_challenge/README.md

 This project is a prototype work in progress, it initially started as Flutter v2 but having only worked with v1 and limited time I reverted back to v1.
 There are multiple issues that need to be addressed and general code tidy up.

-ONLY TESTED ON ANDROID DEVICE
+TESTED ON AN ANDROID & IPHONE Xr DEVICE

 I took this challenge as an opportunity to learn Bloc state management pattern as it was mentioned as being used in the company's own app.
 My previous apps all used MVP pattern, I haven't quite got to grips with Bloc but it seems very powerful.